jan-sneeuw/home/blog/index.md

 title: "Blog"
 ---

-# Adventures in Cybersecurity
+# Cybersecurity Blog

-Welcome to my cybersecurity blog.
-I am planning on posting small tid-bits, write-ups of CTF-challenges and learning experiences that are connected to cybersecurity in some way.
+Welcome to my cybersecurity blog!
+I am planning on posting small tid-bits, write-ups of CTF-challenges and learning experiences that are connected to cybersecurity in some way and that I found interesting.

 <ul>
   {% for post in site.posts %}